H3cth0r/MSDOWN/README.md

 Para Fer

 ## Installation
-For the development of the current implementation, it has beem used python 3.9.6, therefore it is recommended this or newer versions.
-Youtube-dl must be install using "pip"(python package installer):
+For the development of the current implementation, it has been used python 3.9.6, therefore it is recommended this or newer versions.
+Youtube-dl must be installed using "pip"(python package installer):
 ```
 pip install youtube_dl
 OR